-Some State park are still affected too Notably the Kalalau Trail on the Napili Coast…This could be terribly disappointing for some!
+Some State parks are still affected too Notably the Kalalau Trail on the Napili Coast…This could be terribly disappointing for some!
 Check the State Parks Website for the latest info.
 And don’t try and think you know better and ignore any closures.
 If you are lucky you may get away with a citation.
 If not you’ll find out WHY they are closed.

 Is it safe to travel to Hawai’i 2018?
 The Big Island!

 Here is where things get a little complicated.
 Obviously, part of Hawai’i is seriously affected by the eruption.
-Massive quantities of Lava our pouring out of the Fissures and are causing damage to property and roads in the area.
-It is a terribly dangerous area to be and we would advise you to avoid it at all costs!
+Massive quantities of Lava are pouring out of the Fissures and are causing damage to property and roads in the area.
+It is a terribly dangerous area to be in and we would advise you to avoid it at all costs!

 Well, we would but we don’t need to.
 The danger areas are completely evacuated and no one is allowed in without very specific clearance.
 It is not a tourist area and Lava is not just springing up in the middle of the Luau!